lrfosso/TowardsUnderwaterAutonomousFleets/README.md

 #### Gazebo simulator

-Contains the code made by the group connected to the Gazebo simulator.
+Contains the packages made by the group connected to the Gazebo simulator.

 To run this simulator all [REQUIREMENTS](https://github.com/lrfosso/TowardsUnderwaterAutonomousFleets#requirements) must be installed.